LisaEliassen/VRETCreator/README.md

 The patient will experience the scene created in VR through a VR headset.

 # How to run
-1. Click the green code button and choose download ZIP folder at the bottom.
+1. Click the green "Code" button in the top right corner, and choose download ZIP folder at the bottom.
 2. Unzip the folder.
 3. Go inside the unzipped folder and run VRETCreator.exe to start the application.